gridlocdev/v/doc/docs.md

 ### Native Backend binaries

-Currently there is no debugging support for binaries, created by the native backend (flag: `-b native`).
+Currently, there is no debugging support for binaries, created by the native backend (flag: `-b native`).

 ### Javascript Backend